TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-get-valid-password/checkpoints.md

 ## Checkpoint 4 (2pts)

-The final password is valid
+The final password is valid.